vmendi/web-scrapping-agent/my_navigator_system_prompt_00.md

 }}

 2. TOOL STEP:
-- After a reflection step, you can call whatever tool you need to accomplish the next_goal.
+- After a reflection step, you can call whatever tools you need to accomplish the next_goal.

 3. ELEMENT INTERACTION:
 - Only use indexes of the interactive elements